-of, relating to, or characteristic of the writing of H. P. Lovecraft, esp. in featuring elements of supernatural horror
+of, relating to, or characteristic of the writing of H. P. Lovecraft, esp. in featuring elements of supernatural and often existential horror

 I’ll enclose, purely for your personal perusal…two characteristic neo-Lovecraftian outbursts—The Silver Key and The Strange High House in the Mist.

 Got the March issue today, and Kuttner’s story appealed to me strongly.
 I deem it a fine little tale in the Lovecraftian manner.

 If he was other than a slight influence, why is it that, outside of stories written by his own most intimate friends, there exist scarcely any stories which can possibly be called Lovecraftian?

 All good students of their grimoires…recognize the need for a full understanding of Latin strung between the names of Lovecraftian gods which can’t be pronounced.

 The atmosphere was Lovecraftian, a dank seed bed of paranoia.